-2.5.
+There is a centralised website for the whole University of Tasmania on sustainability with information regarding, past and current involvements as well as future plans regarding sustainability with a dedicated page for information on sustainability research at UTAS.
+However, the links contained within are directed to various departments with only featured research displayed rather than dedicated easy to navigate databases of research output, which is still largely found in individual researchers' staff profiles as opposed to a dedicated planetary health platform.
+Sustainability | University of Tasmania 2 Sustainable research - Learning, teaching and research | University of Tasmania 2.5.
 Has your institution recently hosted a conference or symposium on topics related to planetary health?
-4 Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.
-3 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
-2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
-The institution has not hosted any conferences directly, but they have provided financial for a local planetary health event.
-0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points) Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points) Yes, the institution has hosted a conference on topics related to planetary health / sustainable healthcare/vetcare in the past three years.
+(2 points) The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point) No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points) Score Assigned: 4 ----------------- --- Score explanation: